adamhochberger/adamhochberger.github.io/index.md

 ### [lol-wiki-bot](https://github.com/adamhochberger/lol-wiki-bot) - Node.js

 A Discord.js (Node.js) based bot that retrieves information from this [League of Legends wiki site](https://leagueoflegends.fandom.com/wiki/League_of_Legends_Wiki) and sends it to the user in the same channel.
 This is intended for personal usage since I often discuss factors of the game with friends, but is still a publicly visible bot.
 This can also be used during the additional implementation of the [champion-calc project](https://github.com/adamhochberger/champion-calc) and may pull from that website in the future, rather than the wiki site.
+A roadmap of the progress on this project (Jira) is available [here](https://adamhochberger.atlassian.net/jira/software/projects/LWB/boards/1/roadmap).

 #### Implemented